raZ3l/bnetlib/README.md

          */
         'securerequests' => false,
         /**
-         * Include response headers in return value
+         * Include response headers in return value and save the last response headers.
+         * @see Connection::getLastResponseHeaders()
          */
         'responseheader' => true,
         /**